-You're striving to operate as efficiently as possible to increase your company's competitive advantage and, ultimately, its profit margin.
-But then someone in the company steps on a legal landmine and you spend \$50,000 to win a lawsuit.
-If you settle or lose, you could spend \$150,000 or more, and all of the margin you worked so hard to gain is gone.
+By Adam Gates Baker, Donelson, Bearman, Caldwell & Berkowitz, PC, Jackson, Mississippi ou're striving to operate as efficiently as possible to increase your company's competitive advantage and, ultimately, its profit margin.
+But then someone in the company steps on a legal land mine and you spend \$50,000 to win a lawsuit.
+If you settle or lose, you could spend \$150,000 or more.
+And all of the margin you worked so hard to gain is gone.
 You can take steps to prevent this scenario.
-Here are ten of them we've gleaned from defending employers in employment disputes:
+Here are 10 of them we've gleaned from defending manufacturers and other employers in employment disputes: